ikoniqoz/nitrodocs/content/developers/tools/admin-menu.md

 # Admin Menu

-In PyroCMS, the admin menu can be manipulated by modules, so your module can have its own admin menu, or even multiple admin items in different menus.
+In NitroCMS, the admin menu can be manipulated by modules, so your module can have its own admin menu, or even multiple admin items in different menus.

 * {{ docs:id_link title="Standard Admin Menu" }}
 * {{ docs:id_link title="Anatomy of the Admin Menu" }}